-Qualifications: A' level visual artsbased subjects and BTEC Level 3 Fashion.
+Qualifications: A' level visual artsbased subjects and BTEC Level 3 Fashion

-Career Opportunities: Successful A' level or BTEC level 3 portfolios allow many students to move straight onto a fashion or textiles degree or even a foundation year.
-This would provide them the opportunity to develop a career within the fashion or textiles industry.
+Possible careers: successful A' level or BTEC Level 3 portfolios allow many students to move straight onto a Fashion or Textiles Degree or even a foundation year.
+This would provide them the opportunity to develop a career within the Fashion or Textiles industry.